for Richmond Action Committee

 • Whitney Dotson was elected to the Board of Directors of East Bay Regional Park District and serves as Chairman of the North Richmond Shoreline Open Space Alliance.
 He is a public health professional who is a passionate believer in public access to the shoreline for recreational and health benefits.

-• Claudia Garcia is an Associate with PlaceWorks, an urban design and environmental planning firm in Berkeley.
+• Claudia Garciais an Associate with PlaceWorks, an urban design and environmental planning firm in Berkeley and serves as Planning Commissioner for the City of Richmond.
 Her background is in plant ecology and physical anthropology.
-She also has volunteer experience leading interpretive hikes for Orange County Parks.
+She has volunteer experience leading interpretive hikes for Orange County Parks.

 • Nancy Strauch, who was BCDC’s Chief of Permits and President of Save The Bay’s Board of Directors, brings real estate and property management skills to Bay Trail projects.